twixraider81/exokid/README.md

 - -v : verbose, print what the script is doing

 This will take a serious amount of time (and disk space), please be patient.

-The built compiler will reside under ./cc/$SYSTEMTYPE/ (i.e. cc/Linux or cc/CYGWIN or something).
-Do not delete this folder.
+The compiler toolchain will reside under ./cc/$SYSTEMTYPE/ (i.e. cc/Linux or cc/CYGWIN or something).
+Do not delete this folder!
-For Cygwin LDC is disabled, as it only builds with a few manual fixes.
+For Cygwin build ldc and dmd are not available.
+They will only build with a few manual fixes.
 (Clang exception linking & WIN32 defines, configuring libconfig build system etc.)

-For LDC your system will need libconfig++-dev (on cygwin configure manually with).
+For ldc your system will need libconfig++-dev (on cygwin configure manually with).
 For Bochs you will need libx11-dev & libgtk2.0-dev.

-After the bootstrap script completed, go ahead configure & build the source.
+After the bootstrap script completed, go ahead configure & build the sources.
-- ./waf configure --arch=x64 --compiler=gdc
+- ./waf configure --arch=x64,x32 --compiler=gdc
-- ./waf build bochs
+- ./waf build:x64

 Background